Neural Network Surrogate Models for Absorptivity and Emissivity Spectra of Multiple Elements: Data

-The way training and validation sets were handled was by giving each instance of a model its own 80/20 training/validation split which was randomly generated.
-The eighty percent for training was further split 90/10 training/validation at training time for the purpose of having validation cost versus epoch statistics.
-The spectral data was scaled differently depending on which architecture was used for the autoencoder.
-The two forms of scaling used were a cube root transform and a $\log_{10}$ transform and were used either separately or in combination with each other.
+Training and validation sets are created by giving each instance of a model its own 80/20 training/validation split, which is randomly generated.
+The eighty percent for training is further split 90/10 training/validation at training time for the purpose of having validation cost versus epoch statistics.
+The spectral data is scaled differently depending on which architecture is used for the autoencoder.
+The two forms of scaling used are a cube root transform and a $\log_{10}$ transform and are used either separately or in combination with each other.
 The $\log_{10}$ transform used the equation $x' = \log_{10}(x+1)$.
-Featurewise minmax scaling led to rather poor performance.
+Featurewise minmax scaling leads to rather poor performance.

-The data used to train the DJINN models consisted of the randomly sampled values used to generate the absorptivity spectra and emissivity spectra as inputs as well as the z-numbers of the elements.
-The resultant latent space of the associated autoencoders was used as the output.
+The data used to train the DJINN models consists of the randomly sampled values used to generate the absorptivity spectra and emissivity spectra as inputs as well as the z-numbers of the elements.
+The resultant latent space of the associated autoencoders is used as the output.